Start a conversation

 All you need to know for visiting Huacachina, Peru’s Desert Oasis

-Just outside the oasis is a thriving agro-export industry.
-The agriculture cultivated here includes grapes, asparagus, date palms, pecan nuts, cotton, mangoes and avocadoes.
-Cultivation of grapes has ensured the exponential growth of the wine industry in Ica.
+Just outside the oasis is a thriving export industry.
+The agriculture here includes grapes, asparagus, date palms, pecan nuts, cotton, mangos and avocados.
+Cultivation of grapes has ensured the growth of the wine industry in Ica.
 It is currently the biggest producer of wine and the local spirit of Pisco in Peru.
-From Huacachina you can join an inexpensive tour to a few bodegas in Ica to taste a variety of wines.
+From Huacachina you can join a tour to a few bodegas in Ica to taste a variety of wines.

 Huacachina Oasis is a unique place due to its natural beauty.
-Besides its gorgeous lagoon with all those tropical palms and year-round hot climate, you will also find large dunes, perfect for a thrilling adventure.
-If you do a buggy tour in the afternoon, you can be privy to a mesmerizing sunset over the dunes, a magical experience.
+Besides its gorgeous lagoon with all those tropical palms and year-round hot climate, you will also find large dunes, perfect for adventure.
+If you do a buggy tour in the afternoon, be privy to a mesmerizing sunset over the dunes, a magical experience.
 Surrounding Ica are also other amazing and unique attractions, like the Nasca lines, wine tasting in Ica and the Bio-diverse island of Ballestas in Paracas.
-Below we have added a little more information on the great activities to try in Huacachina.
+See below for the great activities to try in Huacachina.

 SANDBOARDING AND DUNE BUGGYING: